sarahwcqz/holbertonschool-simple_shell/README.md

 ## Possible improvements and known bugs
 * The `cd` command has not been implemented at this date.
-* When using `ctrl^d` to close the shell, a memory leak can happen.
-We strongly recommend using `exit`.

 ## Authors
 Your most obliged and humble servants: